 I’m in college now and want to transfer the Harvard credits I earned while I was an SSP student.
 How can I do this?

 You will need to check with the registrar’s office at your college or university.
 That office will almost certainly ask you to provide them with an official Harvard transcript.

 Arriving on and leaving campus

-I’m flying to Boston, and I wonder how to get to the Harvard campus.
+I’m flying to Boston.
+How do I get to the Harvard campus?
 Will someone pick me up at the airport?